-Associate Professor and Matthew Flinders Fellow in Electrophysiology
+Professor and Matthew Flinders Fellow in Electrophysiology

 College of Medicine and Public Health

-Associate Professor Anand Ganesan is a Matthew Flinders Fellow in Cardiology.
-He undertook his MBBS at the University of Sydney(2000), PhD at Johns Hopkins University (2006), FRACP (cardiology) at Westmead Hospital (2010), and Postdoctoral Fellowship at the University of Adelaide (2011-2014).
-He is practising cardiologist and cardiac electrophysiologist, with research interests in the development and application of novel cardiovascular technologies in the area of atrial fibrillation mapping.
+He undertook his MBBS at the University of Sydney(2000), PhD at Johns Hopkins University (2006), FRACP (cardiology) at Westmead Hospital (2010), and Postdoc at the Uni of Adelaide (2011-2014).

 1. MBBS, University of Sydney, 2000